maxudazizbayli/Python-Music-Player/README.txt

 Hello!
 It is my first project in Python.
 PMP(Python Music Player) - it is a programm for listening your music wich you add.
 PMP is absolutely free!
 Why Python?
 Because it is writed IN Python!

+HOW TO INSTALL:
+1.Download file
+2.Unzip file
+3.Put folder to disc C:\

 FAQ:

 1.How to add my music?